Bishop of Coventry: History

 From 1102 to 1238, the former Benedictine Priory and Cathedral of St Mary in the city was the seat of the early Bishops of Coventry (previously known as Bishops of Chester or of Lichfield).
 It was, afterwards, one of the two seats of the Bishop of Coventry and Lichfield until the Reformation of the 1530s when Coventry (St Mary's) Cathedral was demolished and the bishop's seat moved to Lichfield, though the title remained as Bishop of Lichfield and Coventry until 1837, when Coventry was united with the Diocese of Worcester.

 Bishops of the modern diocese

 The diocese was revived in 1918 under King George V when the parish church of Saint Michael was elevated to cathedral status.
 The cathedral suffered under fire-bombing by the Luftwaffe on the night of 14 November 1940 and remains today as a dignified ruin adjacent to the new cathedral building consecrated on 25 May 1962.
 The 8th Bishop of Coventry was Colin Bennetts, who retired on 31 January 2008.

-Christopher Cocksworth was ordained and consecrated as the 9th Bishop of Coventry on 3 July 2008 at Southwark Cathedral.
-He was enthroned and received into the diocese during a service at Coventry Cathedral on 1 November 2008.
-Cocksworth was previously Principal of Ridley Hall, part of the Cambridge Federation of Theological Colleges.
+Christopher Cocksworth resigned as Bishop of Coventry effective 5 November 2023, to become Dean of Windsor.
+Because the suffragan See of Warwick is also vacant, so Ruth Worsley (Bishop of Taunton in the Diocese of Bath and Wells) has been seconded part-time as Acting Bishop of Coventry since 6 November.

+On 4 November 2024, it was announced that Sophie Jelley, Bishop of Doncaster, had been appointed as the next Bishop of Coventry, to take up the position in spring 2025.
+She legally became Bishop by the confirmation of her election on 14 February 2025.

+List of bishops

 Assistant bishops

 Among those who have served as assistant bishops of the diocese have been: